-Code Ref.
-A3 ude a balanced co Corporate Governance Practices adopted by the Group sperience appropriate for the requirements of the omposition of Executive and Non-executive Directors ercised.
-A3.1 Independent non-executive directors should be expressly identified as such in all corporate communications that disclose the names of directors of the company.
-The Board consists of a total of ten Directors, comprising three Executive Directors, three Non-executive Directors and four Independent Non-executive Directors.
-The composition of the Board by category is disclosed in all corporate communications.
-Review of the Board composition is made regularly to ensure that it has a balance of expertise, skills and experience appropriate for the requirements of the business of the Company.
-Biographical details of the Directors are set out on pages 36 and 37 of this report.
-Recommended Best Practices A3.2 • Independent non-executive directors should represent at least one-third of the board 1 • The company complies with this practice.
-A3.3 Maintain on the website an updated list of directors identifying their role and function and (where applicable) independence. ~ Biographies and designations are included on the Company's website.
+C 1 P C 1' Corporate Governance Practices A.3 lude a balanced c adopted by the Group Apperience appropriate for the requirements of the omposition of executive and non-executive directors exercised.
+A.3.1 • Independent non-executive directors should be expressly identified as such in all corporate communications that disclose the names of directors of the issuer.
+The composition of the Board represents a well balanced mixture of skills and experience appropriate for the requirements of the business of the Company.
+Review of the Board composition is made regularly.
+The composition of the Board by category is disclosed in all corporate communications and the updated biographical details of the Directors are set out in annual reports under the section headed "Biographical Details of Directors and Senior Management".
+Recommended Best Practices A.3.2 • Independent non-executive directors should represent at least one-third of the board ✓ The Board comprises two Executive Directors, three Non-executive Directors and four Independent Non-executive Directors.
+The company complies with this practice.
+A.3.3 Maintain on the website an updated list of directors identifying their role and function and (where applicable) independence. ✓ Biographies and designations are included on the Company's website and are updated annually.

 Code Ref.
-Code Provisions Compliance Corporate Governance Practices adopted by the Group A4 ed and transpare ent procedure for the appointment of new Directors pointments to the Board.
-All Directors should be A4.1 Non-executive directors should be appointed for a specific term and subject to re- election.
+Code Provisions Compliance Corporate Governance Practices adopted by the Group A.4 Appointments, Re-election and Removal Code Principle These should be a formal, considered and transparent procedure for the appointment of new Directors and plans in place for orderly succession for appointments to the Board.
+All Directors should be subject to re-election at regular intervals.
+A.4.1 • Non-executive directors should be appointed for a specific term and subject to re-election.
 Deviation explained • Non-executive Directors are not appointed for a specific term.
 They are, however, subject to retirement by rotation and re-election at least once every three years in accordance with the Company's Bye-laws.
-A4.2 • All directors appointed to fill a casual vacancy should be subject to election by shareholders at the next general meeting after their appointment. ✓ • In accordance with the Company's Bye-laws, newly appointed Directors are required to offer themselves for re-election at the next general meeting following their appointment. • Every director, including those appointed for a specific term, should be subject to retirement by rotation at least once every three years.
+A.4.2 • All directors appointed to fill a casual vacancy should be subject to election by shareholders at the next general meeting after their appointment. ✓ • In accordance with the Company's Bye-laws, newly appointed Directors are required to offer themselves for re-election at the next general meeting following their appointment.
+Every director, including those appointed for a specific term, should be subject to retirement by rotation at least once every three years.
 Deviation explained • Under the Company's Bye-laws, at each annual general meeting one-third of the Directors for the time being or, if the number is not three or a multiple of three, the number nearest to one-third shall retire from office.
 The Chairman and the Group Managing Director shall not, whilst holding such office, be subject to retirement by rotation or be taken into account in determining the number of Directors to retire in each year.
 In the opinion of the Board, it is important for the stability and growth of the Company that there is, and is seen to be, continuity of leadership in the roles of Chairman and Group Managing Director and, in consequence, the Board is of the view that both should not be subject to retirement by rotation or hold office for a limited term at the present time.